 1. Do I have a different Cloud Environment for each workspace?

 Yes.
 Terra creates a separate Cloud Environment for each individual user and each workspace.
 This means data files stored in the Cloud Environment Persistent Disk are not available across workspaces.
-Note: This is a change from workspaces created before September 27, 2021.
-To learn more about these changes, see Moving to a project per workspace model for improved resource management.

-Note: The way Terra generates Cloud Environments means two users collaborating in the same workspace will have separate Cloud Environments running applications like notebooks, Galaxy and RStudio.
+Note: The way Terra generates Cloud Environments means two users collaborating in the same workspace will have separate Cloud Environments running applications like Jupyter notebooks, Galaxy and RStudio.

 You can keep tabs on your Cloud Environments at https://app.terra.bio/#clusters.